th7/dbq/README.md

 end
 ```

-Push some data onto your queue (push is, for now, synonymous with create!):
+Push some data onto your queue (push is, for now, synonymous with create):

 ```MyQueue.push(my_data: 'some data')```